brenocq/git-kudos/README.md

 &nbsp;
 <h3><img width="20" src="https://github.com/user-attachments/assets/9a87f037-99dc-482e-ad61-e0e88a3c5231">&nbsp; Linux</h3>

-For most Linux users, it is available through snap
+For most Linux users, it is available in [snap](https://snapcraft.io/git-kudos).

 ```bash
 sudo snap install git-kudos
 ```

-For Arch users, it is available in the [AUR](https://aur.archlinux.org/packages/git-kudos)
+For Arch users, it is also available in the [AUR](https://aur.archlinux.org/packages/git-kudos).

 ```bash
 yay -S git-kudos